watch for filesystem

 Signature

-> watch (path) (closure) --debounce-ms --glob --recursive --verbose
+> watch {flags} (path) (closure)

 Parameters

-• path: the path to watch.
-Can be a file or directory
+• path: The path to watch.
+Can be a file or directory.

 • closure: Some Nu code to run whenever a file changes.
-The closure will be passed operation, path, and new_path (for renames only) arguments in that order
+The closure will be passed operation, path, and new_path (for renames only) arguments in that order.

 Input/output types: